 How do I bring my child in late or take him/her out early?

-A student arriving a few minutes late in the morning can go directly to class.
-If they are coming in after an appointment, for example, please make sure they check into the office for a pass.
+If your child is coming in after an appointment, for example, please make sure they check into the office for a pass.
 You may come in with them, phone us to expect their arrival, or send a note.

 Please DO NOT pick your child up early without an official pass from the office.
 You may call the office to request that your child be released from school and we will make sure they receive a pass during the school day.
 Please allow ample time for us to locate your child.
 If they are in P.E., we may not be able to call them to the office until the end of the class.